So we’ve officially been house sitting for a week.

 What are your responsibilities?
 They’re all different, but at our place all we really have to do is be at the house overnight.
 We turn the porch lights on and off, take care of the chickens, sweep the pool sometimes.
 There is a house keeper and pool caretaker so it’s pretty well looked after, we’re just here for extra security.

 But, why Costa Rica?
 And why 3 months?
-We’ve visited Costa Rica twice before and knew that we loved it, and it felt familiar.
+We had visited Costa Rica twice before and knew that we loved it, and it felt familiar.
 This house sit in particular was for three months but they all vary, some are just one or two weeks.

 Here’s to learning new things and experiencing a different culture, even just for a little while. xo.